psf/black/docs/the_black_code_style/future_style.md

 ### Improved line breaks

-For assignment expressions, it now prefers to split and wrap the right side of the assignment instead of left side.
+For assignment expressions, _Black_ now prefers to split and wrap the right side of the assignment instead of left side.
 For example:

 ```python